-China: current investment landscape for Italian companies
+Current investment landscape for Italian investments in China

-“In the uninterrupted flow of trade relations with China, the sectors include not only traditional Made in Italy brands fashion, agri-food and mechanical engineering – Dr. Paglia continued – but also innovative companies working environment and sustainable energy.
+“In the uninterrupted flow of trade relations with China, the sectors include not only traditional Made in Italy brands fashion, agriculture and mechanical engineering – Dr. Paglia continued – but also innovative companies working in environment and sustainable energy.
 For example, smart urbanisation, infrastructures, and transport, and space technology.
-As a result, the current investment landscape is increasingly broadening and offers opportunities for companies to seize with the adequate legal and financial tools to both protect the investment and comply with the local regulations.
+As a result, the current investment landscape is increasingly broadening and offers opportunities for companies to seize with the adequate legal and financial tools to both protect the investment and comply with the local regulations.”

 The essential China checklist